akshita1807/OS/README.md

 Each process has a segment of code called the critical section in which the process may be changing common variables , updating a table, writing a file and so on.When a process is executing in it's critical section,no other process is allowed to execute in it's critical section i.e no two process are executing in their critical sections at the same time.

-# What are long term scheduler & short term scheduler & medium term scheduler?

 # What is fragmentation?
 Different types of fragmentation?
 Fragmentation occurs in a dynamic memory allocation system when many of the free blocks are too small to satisfy any request.
 **External Fragmentation** External Fragmentation happens when a dynamic memory allocation algorithm allocates some memory and a small piece is left over that cannot be effectively used.
-Iftoo much external fragmentation occurs, the amount of usable memory is drastically reduced.Total memory space exists to satisfy a request, but it is not contiguous
+If too much external fragmentation occurs, the amount of usable memory is drastically reduced.Total memory space exists to satisfy a request, but it is not contiguous (Unusable space between allocated blocks)
-**Internal Fragmentation** Internal fragmentation is the space wasted inside of allocated memory blocks because of restriction on the allowed sizes of allocated blocks.Allocated memory may be slightly larger than requested memory; this size difference is memory internal to a partition, but not being used Reduce external fragmentation by compaction
+**Internal Fragmentation** Internal fragmentation is the space wasted inside of allocated memory blocks because of restriction on the allowed sizes of allocated blocks.Allocated memory may be slightly larger than requested memory; this size difference is memory internal to a partition, but not being used Reduce external fragmentation by compaction (Wasted space within allocated blocks)

 # What is aging in the Operating System?